Final Deadline: July 9, 2024

-The Bookstein Institute for Higher Education in Taxation is the focal point for tax-education within the David Nazarian College of Business and Economics (COBAE) at California State University, Northridge.
-It serves as the hub for education, scholarship and community service in taxation in the Greater San Fernando Valley.
-Established by Los Angeles philanthropist and co-founding partner of RBZ, LLP, Harvey Bookstein (Class of 1970) together with his wife Harriet, the Institute has been instrumental in launching of the Master of Science in Taxation program.
-The efforts of those involved in the Institute enable COBAE to lay the groundwork for future programs focused on advancing tax education for professionals.
+The Bookstein Institute for Higher Education in Taxation is the focal point for tax-education within the David Nazarian College of Business and Economics at California State University, Northridge.
+It serves as the hub for education, scholarship and community service in taxation in the Southern California region.
+Established by Los Angeles philanthropist and tax partner at Armanino, LLP, Harvey Bookstein ('70) together with his wife Harriet, the Institute has been instrumental in launching of the Master of Science in Taxation program.
+The efforts of those involved in the Institute enable the Nazarian College to lay the groundwork for future programs focused on advancing tax education for professionals.
 The Bookstein Institute provides professional growth and development opportunities through advanced studies in taxation, scholarly research, networking events and service-learning projects.
 The Institute promotes and supports activities that encourage a greater understanding of the dynamic field of taxation.
 With the support of the Bookstein Institute, the Master of Science in Taxation program continues to enhance its reputation as a destination program for professionals who excel and strive to enhance their expertise in taxation.

 I have really enjoyed MST program at CSUN; it has opened new opportunities and horizons to me.
 Our instructors did not only polish our technical and professional skills but also mentored us throughout the entire program and inspired us to make a difference in the field of taxation.
 Stanislava Niatylka, MST, CPA

 The program’s structure helps a lot because it’s set for working professionals in the industry.
 During busy season there’s no class, and I liked the cohorts because I got to network with other students with different experience levels from other firms.
 The structure definitely helped me balance everything.
-Carrie Ngao, CPA, Class of 2011
+Carrie Ngao, CPA

 The cohort program is so much more than a series of technical classes.
 The cohort format brought us together as a group.
 I have made professional contacts that will last the remainder of my career.
 When I have a technical question in an area I seldom work with, I can pick up the phone and call a cohort who specializes in that field for assistance.
-Leslie S. Sobol, CPA, Class of 2009
+Leslie S. Sobol, CPA

 The experience that I got from the master's program is going to help me develop my own practice.
-Dragana Lane, Sole Practitioner, Class of 2012
+Dragana Lane, Sole Practitioner